uai-ufmg/uai-ufmg.github.io/content/projects/_index.md

     id: projects
     content:
       title:
-      #subtitle:
-      #text:
       filters:
-        # Folders to display content from
         folders:
-        # Only show content with these tags
         tags: ["projects"]
-        # Exclude content with these tags
         exclude_tags: []
-        # Which Hugo page kinds to show (https://gohugo.io/templates/section-templates/#page-kinds)
         kinds:
           - page
           - section
           - term
           - taxonomy
           - home
-      # Field to sort by, such as Date or Title
       sort_by: 'Date'
       sort_ascending: false
-      # Default portfolio filter button
-      # 0 corresponds to the first button below and so on
-      # For example, 0 will default to showing all content as the first button below shows content with *any* tag
       default_button_index: 0
-      # Filter button toolbar (optional).
-      # Add or remove as many buttons as you like.
-      # To show all content, set `tag` to "*".
-      # To filter by a specific tag, set `tag` to an existing tag name.
-      # To remove the button toolbar, delete the entire `buttons` block.

     design:
-      # Slide height is automatic unless you force a specific height (e.g. '400px')
       slide_height: ''
       is_fullscreen: true
-      # Automatically transition through slides?
       loop: false
-      # Duration of transition between slides (in ms)
       interval: 2000
 ---